Stephen McPhee: Style of play

 McPhee was an energetic and tenacious forward.

 Coaching career

 In July 2010, Blackpool manager Ian Holloway offered McPhee a coaching role at the club, an offer that the Scot accepted.
 He left his post 13 months later, citing dissatisfaction at his wage level.
 In 2012, he returned to another former club, Port Vale, as a youth team coach.

 Personal life

 McPhee struggled with depression as his career was gradually brought to a premature end due to his injury problems; he attempted suicide.
 He recovered, and opened his own printing business 'Minuteman Press Cheadle' in 2013.
+He switched insustries to IT equipment recycling in 2023, a role he left in January 2026.